RahilModi/yelp-friend-recommendation/README.md

-# yelp-friend-recommendation
+# Friend Recommendation with Yelp dataset using Link Predection Techniques
-A system to recommend friedns based on food preference using Yelp dataset
+A system to recommend friends based on food preference using Yelp dataset